Sailesh-Singh/SQL-Preparation/Basic Select/README.md

 + <details>
     <summary><b>Questions</b></summary>

    Query the two cities in STATION with the shortest and longest CITY names, as well as their respective lengths (i.e.: number of characters in the name).
-If there is more than one smallest or largest city, choose the one that comes first when ordered alphabetically.The STATION table is described as follows:
+If there is more than one smallest or largest city, choose the one that comes first when ordered alphabetically.
+   The STATION table is described as follows:
    <img src="assets/Weather_Observation_Station-1.jpg" alt="STATION Table" style="height:100%; width:60%">
    where LAT_N is the northern latitude and LONG_W is the western longitude.